-NUI Galway currently has five Research Institutes in dedicated areas of study that have reached scale, critical mass of membership, and international recognition for high quality of research activities.
+The University of Galway currently has five Research Institutes in dedicated areas of study that have reached scale, critical mass of membership, and international recognition for high quality of research activities.
 Our Research Institutes are catalysts of significant interdisciplinary collaboration, large-scale research activity, high quality of publications, and social impact, shaping our research environment and creating extensive networks of collaboration nationally and internationally.
 Research Institutes run seminar series, workshops and provide dedicated research support services.
-We strongly recommend that you join one or more of NUI Galway Research Institutes and register on their mailing lists.
+We strongly recommend that you join one or more of the University Research Institutes and register on their mailing lists.